Strategic Ranking: INTRODUCTION

-In our strategic ranking framework, a designer ranks applicants by a single, observed measure, called a score. {The score is a function of the applicant's (possibly multi-dimensional) chosen effort level(s), latent skill(s), and environment.} The designer controls the reward $\lambda(\theta)$ assigned to each rank $\theta$, under an overall reward constraint; e.g., in our primary interpretation, the reward is a probability at which an applicant of each rank is admitted.
-In response, the applicants choose their (costly) {effort level} for the observed measure, such that in equilibrium{---that is, given the effort levels of the entire applicant population---}their effort level and resulting rank maximizes their welfare (reward minus effort cost).
-Depending {on} the setting, the designer's objective may be a function of applicant effort and who is admitted.
-Using this model, our contributions are as follows.
+In our strategic ranking framework, a designer ranks applicants by a single, observed measure, called a score. {The score is a function of the applicant's (possibly multi-dimensional) chosen effort level(s), latent skill(s), and environment.} The designer controls the reward $\lambda(\theta)$ assigned to each rank $\theta$, under an overall reward constraint; e.g., in our primary interpretation, the reward is a probability at which an applicant of each rank is admitted. \lledit{Realistically, there may be complexity constraints on the ranking reward function $\lambda$ that the designer can deploy---in this work, we analyze settings where $\lambda$ belongs to a family of step functions that we call ``K-level policies''.} In response, the applicants choose their (costly) {effort level} for the observed measure, such that in equilibrium{---that is, given the effort levels of the entire applicant population---}their effort level and resulting rank maximizes their welfare (reward minus effort cost).
+Depending {on} the setting, the designer's objective may be a function of applicant effort and who is admitted. \lledit{We assume that applicant effort improves the designer's utility function, but not their own welfare except indirectly through the ranking reward; in other words, applicants are not intrinsically motivated to exert effort.} Using this model, our contributions are:

-\textbf{First}, we analyze the equilibrium behavior and resulting optimal designs, illuminating important differences between the classification and ranking settings.
+\textbf{First} (\Cref{sec:modelequil}), we analyze the equilibrium behavior and resulting optimal designs, illuminating important differences between the classification and ranking settings.
 We show that, in a general setting and with any reasonable reward function $\lambda$, the competition effect results in \textit{rank preservation}: in equilibrium, the ranks (and thus rewards) of applicants after applicant effort is the same as before.
-This finding differs from strategic classification -- where one must adapt to the effort it induces to maintain accuracy~\cite{Hardt:2016:SC} -- and simplifies subsequent equilibrium analysis.
+This finding differs from strategic classification -- where one must adapt to the effort it induces to maintain accuracy~\cite{Hardt:2016:SC} -- and simplifies equilibrium analysis.